CelluleProjet/Rubycond/README.md

     - change the polynomial degree up to 7

   - **Min NNN**
-    - Show the fit range minimum value and let to change it. **Enter value** let the user to manually input the new value, **Set NNN** directly set the value NNN wher NNN is the actual cursor position showed by a dotted vertical line on the graph (left mouse click on the graph to change it)
+    - Show the fit range minimum value and let to change it. **Enter value** let the user to manually input the new value, **Set NNN** directly set the value NNN where NNN is the actual cursor position showed by a dotted vertical line on the graph (left mouse click on the graph to change it)

   - **Max NNN**
-    - Show the fit range minimum value and let to change it. **Enter value** let the user to manually input the new value, **Set NNN** directly set the value NNN wher NNN is the actual cursor position showed by a dotted vertical line on the graph (left mouse click on the graph to change it)
+    - Show the fit range minimum value and let to change it. **Enter value** let the user to manually input the new value, **Set NNN** directly set the value NNN where NNN is the actual cursor position showed by a dotted vertical line on the graph (left mouse click on the graph to change it)

   - **Iter Lim**
     - The maximum number of iterations used in the minimization routine.
 The default value is 150